 The Oregon Department of Environmental Quality (DEQ) has adopted M-RETS as the tracking platform to validate and track environmental attributes from RNG and hydrogen in the CCP.
 M-RETS utilize Renewable Thermal Certificates (RTCs) to track the production, transfer and retirement of these qualified environmental attributes.
 The RTC includes specific details like source, vintage, location, feedstock and a unique identifier.
 Each RTC is equal to one dekatherm of RNG produced.
-Currently, Washington only allows environmental attributes to be used for RCW 80.28.390, the voluntary renewable natural gas service.
-The current rules of the Climate Commitment Act (CCA) do not allow for environmental attributes, whereas the Climate Protect Program (CPP) in Oregon does.
-Cascade is currently in discussions with several producers to secure the necessary environmental attributes to meet future voluntary RNG programs as well as the CPP in Oregon.
+Cascade has procured over 3.5 million RTC's contracted out through 2034 and is currently in discussions with several producers to secure the necessary environmental attributes to meet GHG reduction requirements in WA & OR.